Subscribe To Our Blog

 3. Yoga

 Is it good to work out when sick?
 If you’re feeling up to working out but don’t want to risk worsening your symptoms, consider doing some gentle yoga.
 Yoga can help improve your circulation and breathing, both of which can be helpful when you’re sick.
+Some coaches also integrate nutrition coaching software alongside yoga-based recovery to ensure clients balance rest, movement, and diet.
 A few poses, in particular, can be especially beneficial when you're under the weather.
 Try doing some gentle chest openers to help clear congestion in your chest and sinuses.

 Poses like a child’s pose and cat-cow can also help relieve tension and fatigue.
 And finally, the Corpse pose is a great way to relax your body and mind while giving yourself a chance to rest.
 If you decide to do yoga while sick, listen to your body and only do what feels comfortable.
 It’s also important to practice good hygiene by wiping your mat and equipment before and after use.
 And if you’re feeling sick, it’s probably best to stay home and rest.